Siege of Inabayama Castle: Mino campaign

 In 1566, in anticipation of the upcoming campaign, Kinoshita proposed that a castle should be built somewhere near Inabayama Castle to serve as a staging point for the Oda forces.
-Nobunaga agreed and charged Kinoshita with the task.
-To this end with support from Hachisuka Koroku, Kinoshita built Sunomata Castle on the bank of the Sai River opposite Saitō territory.
+Nobunaga agreed and assigned Kinoshita the task.
+To this end, with support from Hachisuka Koroku, Kinoshita built Sunomata Castle on the bank of the Sai River opposite Saitō territory.
 The advantage of the castle's proximity to the enemy was also a problem during construction.
 Until the castle was complete, Kinoshita's men and the construction site were vulnerable to an amphibious attack from across the river.
 According to legend, Kinoshita built the castle in one night; however it is more likely that it was the tower's skeleton with a facade that was seen from the opposite bank.
 The result of the hasty construction was meant to give his own men a vantage point and to surprise and impress the enemy.
-Stalled by the enemy's caution, Kinoshita's men were able to quickly transform the fragile framework into a functioning fortification, and then into a complete castle.
+Taking advantage of the enemy's caution, Kinoshita's men were able to quickly transform the fragile framework into a functioning fortification, and then into a complete castle.
 Nobunaga then ordered Kinoshita to remain as steward of the castle, and bestowed upon him the name Hideyoshi.